-Are you excited to hear baby's first words or want to know when they start talking?
+Are you excited to hear baby's first words and want to know when and how to help them start?
+Here's a must-read guide for new parents!

 Anywhere from 12 to 18 months baby should start talking.
 Here's a complete guide to help your little learner develop their vocabulary.